noahehall/theBookOfNoah/0current/openapi.md

   # server object
-    # askholz: no indententation server subfields?
+    # askholz: no indententation for server array subfields?
+    # + but is for enum... perhaps just a doc error
     servers:
       - url: https://poop.com/v1
         description: v1 of poop api